JoeSuber/OpenCV-Max-Build-Package-/README.md

 When I started using OpenCV & Python I looked all over & never found this info in one spot.
 I was a Windows user.
 I had no idea how the linux world worked.
 I still have so much to learn.
 I went from driving a mini-van while wearing a motorcycle helmet - backwards - to that black, 4-on-the-floor 6.6 litre 1978 Trans-Am complete with golden chicken & Gidget.
 Think of this as some gasoline.
 Or a road atlas.
 For your openCV adventure...
 Trial, error - my wrong turns can be your paths-not-taken.

-If you spot an error, give me a shout!
+If you spot any smokies, pick up the horn & give me a shout!